 Our Family Involvement Specialist assists with the preparation and administration of all parent involvement activities, which include workshops on curriculum, social-emotional learning and transitions.
-Our Family Involvement Specialist has a variety of resources that are shared with families to help them support their child at home and school and connect them to community agencies.
+Our Family Involvement Specialist works closely with our Early Childhood Social Worker to provide interventions and modifications to help students be successful in the classroom.
+They provide support for academics as well as student behaviors.
+Our Early Childhood Department has a variety of resources that are shared with families to help them support their child at home and school and connect them to community agencies.